Skip to Main Content

 • D.M.A.
 2014, University of Utah (Vocal Performance)

-Dr. Friedley teaches voice, class voice, music history, music appreciation, and First Roar for first-year students.
+Dr. Geoffrey Friedley has taught and directed a variety of courses and ensembles including voice, class voice, treble choir, chamber orchestra, music history, music appreciation, voice pedagogy, and First Roar for first-year students.
 Previously he held faculty positions at California State University, Fresno, and Drew University.
 He also served as Director of the Rutgers Community Music Program, where he managed a faculty of 45 and a student body of 450.
 His versatility is demonstrated by his education.
 He holds bachelor's degrees in both English and trombone performance, master's degrees in both musicology and vocal performance, and a doctorate in vocal performance with a secondary emphasis in music history.

 His research interests include music of the early Baroque period, especially the music of Giulio Caccini, Claudio Monteverdi, and Heinrich Schütz, as well as the music of Bach, Handel, Haydn, Mozart, Beethoven, Schubert, Robert and Clara Schumann, Brahms, Fauré, Wolf, Ravel, Poulenc, Britten, and American composer Stephen Paulus.

 Dr. Friedley has considerable experience as a tenor soloist.
-He has sung the tenor solo parts in dozens of oratorios in New Jersey, California and Idaho, and given numerous solo recitals.
+He has sung the tenor solo parts for oratorio performances in New Jersey, California and Idaho, and given numerous solo recitals.
 His operatic credits include roles in Mozart's Don Giovanni, Puccini's La Bohéme, Johann Strauss Jr.'s Die Fledermaus, and Cavalli's L'Egisto.
 He served as Music Director for the ISU production of Man of La Mancha for the grand opening of the L.E. & Thelma E. Stephens Performing Arts Center in 2004.
 He has since directed music and conducted for numerous productions in ISU Theatre-Dance as well for ISU summer musicals since 2014.

 Selected Performances: